-Substantively, Clayton's interests span social stratification; political sociology/social movements; social psychology/social networks; peace/war/conflict; state-corporate/white-collar crime; courts and comparative/cross-national sociology.
-Clayton teaches courses on a number of the above topics and frequently teaches courses on sociological theory and the family.
-Clayton enjoys teaching very much and has even won awards for his teaching (e.g. the Early Career Award for Innovation in Teaching from the Pacific Sociological Association and the University of Nevada, Reno College of Liberal Arts Dean's Teaching Award).
+Substantively, Clayton's interests span social stratification, political sociology/social movements, social psychology/social networks, peace/war/conflict, state-corporate/white-collar crime, courts and comparative/cross-national sociology.
+Clayton teaches courses on many topics, including stratification, deviance, law and social movements.
+Clayton enjoys teaching very much and has won awards for his teaching (e.g. the Early Career Award for Innovation in Teaching from the Pacific Sociological Association and the University of Nevada, Reno College of Liberal Arts Dean's Teaching Award).

 Clayton's current research examines how campaign contributions influence policymaking and lead to crime/corruption.
 His other projects examine social class, global ethnic conflict and courtroom interactions/decisions.
-Clayton recently conducted research as a fellow at the Edmond J. Safra Center for Ethics at Harvard University where he studied how campaign contributions may have influenced the global financial crisis and he is now writing a book on the topic.
+Clayton recently conducted research as a fellow at the Edmond J. Safra Center for Ethics at Harvard University where he studied how campaign contributions influenced the global financial crisis; his 2020 book, The Undermining of American Democracy, is based on that research.

 - Peoples, Clayton D. and James E. Sutton.
 2015.
 Congressional Bribery as State-Corporate Crime: A Social Network Analysis.
 Crime, Law, and Social Change 64:103-25.